Querecho: 1580s

 In 1583, the explorer Antonio de Espejo met Querechos in the mountains near Acoma who traded salt, game, and deerskins to the townspeople in exchange for cotton blankets.
 He described them as warlike and numerous.
 These were the people later called Navajos, related to the Apache.

 Who Were the Querecho?

+The Querecho were a band of Apache.
+They were Southern Athabascan people who had migrated to the Southwest and Southern Plains in previous centuries from the Athabascan homelands in Alaska and northwestern Canada.